Anti-China bill being softened after U.S. companies complain

 The two changes would require an already overburdened panel to add untold numbers of transactions to its workload and create delays that would make it hard for U.S. companies to compete with non-U.S. rivals, critics said.

-One potential fix would be for lawmakers to identify the “critical technologies” in the bill to narrow the number of companies whose sales would go before CFIUS.
-Another fix would be to remove those paragraphs and have U.S. government agencies that enforce export control rules monitor the technologies.
+Two potential fixes are that lawmakers could either identify the “critical technologies” in the bill to narrow the number of companies whose sales would go before CFIUS.
+Or those paragraphs could be removed and the technologies at issue be monitored instead by U.S. government agencies that enforce export control rules.

-The bills, introduced in November by Republicans Cornyn and Pittenger, have Republican and Democratic co-sponsors.
+The bills, introduced in November by Republicans Cornyn and Representative Robert Pittenger, have Republican and Democratic co-sponsors.

 Companies affected by the legislation did not see the language of the bills until they were introduced and, in any case, were focusing their lobbying efforts on tax reform before moving to the CFIUS legislation.